The 2 party system is single voting round based. 2 rounds would usually be needed for 3 candidates, 3 rounds for 4, etc.

 - Intl dialogues with representative citi zen samples on.. peace??

-* No ballot names equal more voter freedom, no early committed votes, less party power, a more level $$ and media playing field.
-No primaries mean shorter election seasons which might encourage shorter office terms and/or simple recall options, equaling more accountability and less market value/$$ incentive per campaign.
+* Empty ballots equal more voter freedom, no early committed primary votes, less party power, a more level $$ and media playing field, less need for $$ contributions and less negative targeting by media.
+No primaries mean shorter election seasons, likely increasing the openness to shorter office terms and/or simple recall options, equaling more accountability and even less market value/$$ incentive per campaign.

-Prior to multi round voting, representative samples can rank interested candidates to identify a preferred candidate to run.
+Prior to election reform, representative samples can rank interested candidates and others to identify a preferred 3rd, D or R candidate to run.

 notatvs24@gmail.com